Nakatane, Kagoshima

 Nakatane (中種子町, Nakatane-chō) is a town located on the island of Tanegashima, in Kumage District, Kagoshima Prefecture, Japan.
-As of 30 April 2024, the town had an estimated population of 7,196 in 4087 households, and a population density of 53 persons per km^{2}.
+As of 30 April 2024, the town had an estimated population of 7,196 in 4087 households, and a population density of 53 PD/km2.
 The total area of the town is 136.94 km2.

 Geography

 Nakatane occupies the center of the island of Tanegashima, with the East China Sea to the west and the Pacific Ocean to the east.
 The Noma district, where the town hall is located, is a key transportation point, and all national and prefectural roads that traverse the island pass through here.